elifesciences/elife-continuum-documentation/elife-continuum-docs/elife-continuum-docs.md

 This will also sync a copy of the backup DB into Drupal, and brining up this instance took about five minutes.

 The path to the CDN is hard coded in this instance, but we can override this from the Drupal management screen.
-Use `drush` to generate an admin login token, and then go to the following admin screen [http://continuum-test.v2.elifesciences.org/admin/config/services/elife-article-assets-source]().
-You can configure the path to the DCN from this page.
+To access the site you can use the `drush uli` command to generate an admin login token, and then go to the following admin screen [http://continuum-test.v2.elifesciences.org/admin/config/services/elife-article-assets-source]().
+You can configure the path to the CDN from this page.
 This is important if you are testing your system with a version of the bot that pushes content into a test CDN location.

 ## Deploying an instance of lax